 Christopher Strong Natural Resource Management Fellowship recognises the vision, passion and appreciation Christopher Strong had for the natural world.
-It respects and values his significant contributions to the management of our resources with his dedication and tireless contribution to Tamar Natural Resource Management.
+It respects and values his significant contributions to the management of our resources with his dedication and tireless contribution to Tamar NRM.
 The Fellowship is open to any individual/school/community group undertaking a project in a Rural or Urban area.

 Funding allocated for the project is up to $1,500.

 (to be used for associated project costs and expenses only)

 Applications will be judged on the following:

 - The project’s contribution to sustainability in a rural or urban area(s);

 - Must be completed within twelve months on receipt of funds.